jpuka/mushi-identifier/README.md

 **Additional steps**

-- [ ] Write a get-script for loading the raw dataset with a MD5/SHA sum check
+- [ ] Write a convenience script for loading and extracting the raw dataset and preparing the interim and processed folders.
+Add a MD5/SHA sum check to the loading part.
+- [ ] Investigate the 80,000 "extra" images present in the raw dataset
-- [ ] Scrape *external* data from [iNaturalist](https://www.inaturalist.org/), [Danmarks Svampeatlas¹](https://svampe.databasen.org/), [Luontoportti](https://luontoportti.com/) and/or [GBIF](https://www.gbif.org/).
+- [ ] Scrape *external* data from [iNaturalist](https://www.inaturalist.org/), [Danmarks Svampeatlas](https://svampe.databasen.org/), [Luontoportti](https://luontoportti.com/) and/or [GBIF](https://www.gbif.org/).
   - [ ] Scrape data for mushroom species missing from the raw dataset (Albatrellus ovinus, Hygrophorus camarophyllus, Morchella spp., Russula vinosa, Tricholoma matsutake)
   - [ ] Scrape additional data for species with a low image count in the raw dataset
 - [ ] Do EDA on the scraped external datasets
-- [ ] Verify and add *external* data to *interim* mixing it with the raw data²
-- [ ] Split (train/validation/test) and transfer mixed *interim* data to *processed*
+- [ ] Verify and add *external* data to *interim* mixing it with the raw data, and split and transfer the mixed *interim* data to *processed*
-- TODO: Combine above two steps
-- [ ] Import supplemented *processed* data to tensorflow and use it to improve the model
+- [ ] Use the supplemented *processed* data to improve the model
-- [ ] Investigate the extra images present in the raw dataset

-¹ The raw dataset is from Svampeatlas, so avoid scraping duplicate images, that could get split to both train and test sets biasing the test set.
-² Think about this - the validatioqn/test sets will need to be of the same distribution.

 ### Model